 Cinemas took a hard hit, mostly because they had to remain closed, leaving most movies no choice but to premiere on streaming platforms.

-As I did in 2019, here my best series of 2020.
-Don’t forget to share, plus try to get to the end as there’s a bonus for you to also check out.
+As I have done for 2021, here is my best series for 2020.
+Don’t forget to share, plus try to get to the end as there’s a bonus for you.

 1. The Boys Season 2 (Amazon)